gklijs/bkes-demo/README.md

 Using GraphQL for the api enables streaming which is nice when working with events, because they can be shown in the frontend almost directly.
 GraphQL also allows you to design specific types, and even gracefully deprecate when needed.
+For any questions or remarks please use [github discussions](https://github.com/gklijs/bob2021/discussions).

 ## Contents